• Log In

 Physical Demands:

-Must be able to assist in patient handling during emergencies and fulfill all of the duties outlined above.
+Must be able to assist in patient handling during emergencies and fulfill all of the duties previously noted.

 Vacation and Educational Leave Policy:

 The fellow is required to notify Dr. Landman, in written form, for any period of absence whether due to vacation or educational leave.
 This is essential to insure the smooth operation of the UC Irvine minimally invasive urology team.
-The fellow should make arrangements to have all of his/her responsibilities covered (eg. clinic, call schedule, laboratory meeting presentation, OR, and laboratory responsibilities).
-Educational leave shall be granted and not be counted as vacation if the fellow is either presenting the results of research or if he/she is undergoing clinical training as part of an education program.
+The fellow should make arrangements to have all of their responsibilities covered (e.g., clinic, call schedule, laboratory meeting presentation, operating room, and laboratory responsibilities).
+Educational leave shall be granted and not be counted as vacation if the fellow is either presenting the results of research or if the fellow is undergoing clinical training as part of an education program.
 All other time away (i.e. job interviews, etc.) will be counted in the three weeks that are available for personal vacation.

 Visit the Endourology Society Website